Braun scores 18 as No. 23 Kansas beats Kansas State, 74-51

-LAWRENCE, Kan.
-(AP) — Christian Braun hit four 3-pointers and scored 18 points, half of them during an 18-3 charge midway through the second half, and No. 23 Kansas rolled past Kansas State 74-51 on Tuesday night.
+Braun hit four 3-pointers and scored 18 points, half of them during an 18-3 charge midway through the second half, and the 23rd-ranked Jayhawks finally started to show some offensive moxie Tuesday night in a 74-51 victory over the Wildcats.

+“Always feels good to beat Kansas State,” said Braun, who grew up in Burlington, Kansas.
+“This one was a little different this year.
+We’re trying to get things turned around, trying to get going on the right track.
+Feels good to get a win.”

-David McCormack also had 18 points and Ochai Agbaji added 15 for the Jayhawks (12-6, 6-4 Big 12), who finally showed some moxie after dropping four of their previous five games, including a blowout loss at No. 11 Tennessee over the weekend.
+David McCormack also had 18 points and Ochai Agbaji added 15 for the Jayhawks (12-6, 6-4 Big 12), who dropped four of their previous five games, including a blowout loss at No. 11 Tennessee over the weekend.

+“I thought we got good shots.
+I didn’t think we shot it well — I thought we took some quick ones — but I thought we moved the ball pretty well,” Kansas coach Bill Self said.
+“Defensively, we tried hard for the most part.
+I thought we rebounded OK.
+It was much better and we still didn’t make shots, but it was still much better.”

 Kansas improved to 200-94 against the Wildcats (5-14, 1-9), the most wins by any Division I school over another in men’s college hoops.
 The Jayhawks have won 15 consecutive games against their longtime rivals in Allen Fieldhouse.